THE STATUTE OF THE MALTA PHOTOGRAPHIC SOCIETY

 - A person applying for membership shall complete and submit a prescribed application form accompanied by the relevant joining fee.

-- General membership of the Society is open to all over the age of sixteen.
+- General membership of the Society is open to all persons over the age of sixteen.

-- Subscriptions, both for local and overseas members, shall be as follows (Effective as from January 2020):
+- Subscriptions, both for local and overseas members, shall be as follows:

 One Year Memberships